What are panelized homes and how are they built?

 Flexible designs

-Panelized homes offer the option of flexible home design and floor plans for panelized homes.
-For example, you can choose from various building materials, cosmetic opportunities, floor plan flexibility, and architectural variety.
-Just like with a stick-built home, blueprints are used during construction.
-This allows you to work with architects and designers to get the floor plan that you want.
+Panelized homes offer a flexible home design and floor plans.
+For example, you can choose from various building materials, exterior designs, floor plans, and architectural styles.
+The panelized home company will likely use a blueprint, allowing you to work with architects and designers to customize your floor plan.

 Energy efficient